 The difference between an acceptable leader and an exceptional leader often lies with emotional intelligence.
 Emotionally intelligent leaders are self-aware, excellent communicators and can adapt their behaviour to suit a variety of situations.
 They can effectively tackle stress, low morale, conflict and change.

 This can help employees learn how to get the best out of each other and ultimately improve team working skills.
-When communication channels breakdown, so does performance, which can have an impact on delivering results and organisational performance.
+When communication channels breakdown, so does performance, which can have an impact on delivering results and organizational performance.

 A high-performing school